warith-harchaoui/nexteco/README.md

 ### Lightweight
 No dashboards.
 No SaaS.
 No lock-in.

-Just a small set of files, scripts, tests, and documentation inside the repo.
+Just a small set of files, scripts, tests and documentation inside the repo.

 ### Test-backed
 If the model says: